 These services address specific aspects of behaviour associated with the autistic spectrum.
 They are structured programmes offering support and intervention tailored to the individual needs of the child.

 How to teach your child to talk/communicate

 Good communication is essential for the child’s quality of life and often reduces other behaviour difficulties.
-Your child may be taught to speak or may at first need additional support such as PECS (picture exchange communication system) or sign language.
+Your child may be taught to speak or may at first need additional support such as picture or object exchange or sign language.
 Our case managers will assess which communication system is best for you and your child and show you how to capture your child’s motivation.

 How to teach your child to make friends, play and other social skills